apache/bookkeeper/site/docs/getting-started/concepts.md

 * streams of log entries are called [*ledgers*](#ledgers)
 * individual servers storing ledgers of entries are called [*bookies*](#bookies)

 BookKeeper is designed to be reliable and resilient to a wide variety of failures.
-Bookies can crash, corrupt data, or discard data, but as long as there are enough bookies behaving correctly in the cluster the service as a whole will behave correctly.
+Bookies can crash, corrupt data, or discard data, but as long as there are enough bookies behaving correctly in the ensemble the service as a whole will behave correctly.

 ## Entries

+> **Entries** contain the actual data written to ledgers, along with some important metadata.

-BookKeeper *entries* are sequences of bytes that are written to [ledgers](#ledgers).
+BookKeeper entries are sequences of bytes that are written to [ledgers](#ledgers).
 Each entry has the following fields:

 Field | Java type | Description
 :-----|:----------|:-----------